ibmlih/disk_defragmenter_simulator/README.md

 # Disk Defragmenter Simulator

 Disk defragmenter simulator re-organizes files on a simulated disk.
-The defragmenter minimizes the number of disk accesses and CPU time in order to achieve this.
-To simulate a disk, the program does not use more than eight million bytes of dynamic memory at any time.
+The defragmenter minimizes the number of disk accesses and CPU time to achieve this.
+To simulate an efficient defragmenter, the program does not use more than eight million bytes of dynamic memory at any time.

 ### Description
 The program rearranges the disk blocks so that: